 Source Georgian Recipes

-A special thanks to the lovely Andriadze family for inviting us weekly in Tbilisi for dinner, treating us like royalties and teaching us so much about the Georgian culture and food!
+Special thanks to the lovely Andriadze family for inviting us weekly for dinner in Tbilisi, treating us like royalties and teaching us so much about the Georgian culture and food!